Kunsan Air Force Base

 Kunsan Air Force Base is a U.S.-operated airfield located on the western coast of the Republic of Korea near the town of Gunsan.
 It is home to the 8th Fighter Wing of the Seventh Air Force and its supporting units.
 All told, nearly 3,000 USAF personnel and other U.S. service members are serving in active duty here at Kunsan Air Force Base.

 The vast majority of service members at Kunsan will serve their time here and return home to their friends and family.
-Most will never realize that they are a single mistake or false allegation from losing everything: their military career and benefits, their liberties and their future.
+Most will never realize that they are a single mistake or false allegation of losing everything: their military career and benefits, their liberties and their future.

 - The vast majority of courts-martial end in a punitive discharge: U.S. prosecutors in the military have maintained a 90% conviction rate for years.
 And for the vast majority of criminal offenses under the UCMJ, a bad-conduct or dishonorable discharge is the first punishment they will request.